Thames Polytechnic F.C.

-Thames Polytechnic Football Club was a football club based in Eltham, England that dissolved in 2003.
+Thames Polytechnic Football Club was a football club based in Eltham, England that competed from the early 20th century until dissolving in 2003.
 Their home ground was Avery Hill Park, Eltham.
 Their final season was in 2002–03, where they finished 5th of 14 in the Kent County League.

 History

 Founded shortly after the creation of Woolwich Polytechnic, Woolwich Polytechnic joined the London League Division One in 1924.
 In 1945, the club entered the FA Cup for the first time, playing Lloyds, losing in the first qualifying round after a replay.
 In 1956, Woolwich Polytechnic left the London League to play in the Kent County League, returning in 1963.
 The following year, the club were founding members of the Greater London League.

 In 1971, the club were placed in the Metropolitan–London League and renamed Thames Polytechnic, following the merger between the institution and the Hammersmith College of Art and Building.
 In 1975, Thames Polytechnic became founding members of the London Spartan League, following the Metropolitan–London League's merger with the Spartan League.
 In 1985, the club joined the Kent League, before rejoining the Kent County League in 1992.
 In 2003, Thames Polytechnic withdrew from the Kent County League.